 Difference between canvas app and model-driven app in PowerApps

-There are many differences between the canvas app and model-driven app, below are a few points:
+There are many differences between the canvas app and the model-driven app; below are a few points:

-- The model-driven app means apps created to support deployment into Dynamics 365.
+- “Model-driven apps” are apps created to support deployment into Dynamics 365.

-On the other hand, we have the below with respect to designing the Canvas app:
+On the other hand, we have the following with respect to designing the Canvas app:

-- The canvas app can be designed from the scratch with the empty template and later you can give a better look and feel.
+- The canvas app can be designed from scratch with the empty template, and later you can give it a better look and feel.

-- There are two types of layout for the canvas app, Tablet, and Phone.
-And, there is no layout for desktop or laptop view.
+- There are two types of layouts for the Canvas app: tablet and phone.
+And there is no layout for the desktop or laptop view.

-- The canvas app can be deployed to Microsoft Teams, Apple Store, Play Store, SharePoint Online, and many other tools.
+- The canvas app can be deployed to Microsoft Teams, the Apple Store, the Play Store, SharePoint Online, and many other tools.

-As of we now we have learned about the Canvas app and model-driven app in Power Apps, now we will understand and learn what is the portal app in Power Apps.
+As of now, we have learned about the Canvas app and the model-driven app in Power Apps; now we will understand and learn about the portal app in Power Apps.

 Power Apps Portal

-The Power Apps portal is a new feature or add-in added to the Power Apps platform, using which we can create a very responsive website – in the backend it uses Microsoft dataverse as the database table.
-Earlier, we used to develop publishing-facing websites using other technologies like .Net, SharePoint, etc. these days if we develop some products (apps) using the Power Apps platform and if we want to market those products (apps) within the Power Apps platform, then Power Apps portal is the right choice.
+The Power Apps Portal is a new feature or add-in added to the Power Apps platform, using which we can create a very responsive website.
+In the backend, it uses Microsoft Dataverse as the database table.
+Previously, we developed publishing-facing websites using other technologies such ASP.Net, SharePoint, and so on; now, if we develop some products (apps) using the Power Apps platform and want to market those products (apps) within the Power Apps platform, the Power Apps portal is the right choice.

 A few key points about the Power Apps Portal:

-- Enable external access with Power Apps portals, and empower anyone, either inside or outside your organization—to interact with Microsoft Dataverse data using the Power Apps portals.
+- Enable external access with Power Apps portals and empower anyone—inside or outside your organization—to interact with Microsoft Dataverse data using the Power Apps portals.

 - You can extend the power of your solutions to your external customers and achieve amazing results.

-- You can bring all your data together – including Power BI and Power Automate, together with Microsoft Dataverse and enable your users to interact with it anytime, anywhere.
+- With Microsoft Dataverse, you can bring all your data together, including Power BI and Power Automate, and enable your users to interact with it anytime, anywhere.

-- External can login to Power Apps Portal using the LinkedIn, Microsoft accounts, and other commercial login providers accounts.
+- External users can log in to the Power Apps Portal using LinkedIn, Microsoft accounts, and other commercial login providers’ accounts.

 PowerApps portal from blank – steps to create Power Apps portal